 For the ultimate Gossip Girl vibes, we love this sweet Blair-style bow paired with loose Serena-esque waves.
 The tousled texture of the hair perfectly balances the cuteness of the headband.

-The Comb-Tooth Headband
+Up With a Comb-Tooth Headband

 Yep, the '00s favorite headband is back, and, of course, Bella Hadid makes it look chic.
 Make sure the rest of your hair is slick to keep the look polished.